ibm-js/delite/docs/Invalidating.md

 });
 ```

-Once done you can specificy which properties will be subject to invalidation.
+Once done you can specify which properties will be subject to invalidation.
 As described above there are two invalidation
 phases.
 By default properties are only registered to target the refresh rendering phase.
-The can be done simply by listing
+That can be done simply by listing
 the properties to consider in a call to the `addInvalidatingProperties()` function.
-For a `delite/Widget` is typically
+For a `delite/Widget` this is typically
 done during the `preCreate()` function of its lifecycle as follows:

 ```js